v6cord/VVVVVV/FEATURES.md

 - Added being able to use `tiles4.png`, `tiles5.png`, `tiles6.png`, etc. and using F9 to switch between them in the editor

-- Fix one-way stickiness in VCE levels
+- Fixed one-way stickiness in VCE levels

 - Remove `createentity`'s color argument (6th argument is now enemy type)